rexdavinci/bitcoin-address-api/README.md

-## Bitcoin Address Generator
+## Bitcoin Wallet API
 Generates
 1. Bitcoin segwit addresses.
 Requires `path` and `seed`.
 2. Bitcoin multisig m-of-n (P2SH) segwit addresses.
 Requires `m`, `n` and `publikKeys`.

 ## API Documentation
-For a detailed information about how to use the application visit [bitcoin-address-api documentation](https://documenter.getpostman.com/view/6617513/UVsSLNEA)
+For a detailed information on how to use the application, check the [documentation](https://documenter.getpostman.com/view/6617513/UVsSLNEA).

 ## Local Usage